Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 - The aggregate covers enough sessions to escape the noise floor.
 Their held-out r_log = 0.74 places ~50% of estimates within a factor of 2; below ~20 sessions, month-over-month deltas sit inside that band (Cognition, 2026-06-04).

-- A second, observed signal trends alongside it.
-PR review time, defect rate, or merge-to-revert ratio.
-Without one, the metric is unanchored — see When This Backfires.
+- A second, observed signal trends alongside it: PR review time, defect rate, or merge-to-revert ratio.
+Without one, the metric is unanchored — see when this backfires.

 Outside these conditions, prefer cost per merged PR alongside review-time-to-merge — both are observed, not estimated.

-The Definition¶
+The definition¶

 The estimator rests on four design principles: